The courts and mental health

 What happens if I plead not guilty?

-You may get a longer sentence after conviction at a trial than if you pleaded guilty.
-This is why it's important to get legal advice from a solicitor before making your plea.
+If you plead not guilty and you’re convicted, you may get a longer sentence than if you pleaded guilty.
+So it’s important to get legal advice from a solicitor before making your plea.

 What happens if the Magistrates' Court decides that I'm unfit to plead?

-If the magistrates decided that you were unfit to plead, it could give you a hospital order under section 37 (but not 37/41) without having a trial.
+If the Magistrates’ Court decides that you’re unfit to plead, it could give you a hospital order under section 37 without having a trial.
+But it cannot give you a section 37/41 order – this is only possible at the Crown Court.

 What happens if the Crown Court decides that I'm unfit to plead?

-If the Crown Court decided that you were unfit to plead, it would do a trial of the facts and decide whether you did the crime.
+If the Crown Court decides that you're unfit to plead, it will do a trial of the facts and decide whether you did the crime.
 If it decides you didn't do the crime, it will acquit you.

 If it decides you did do the crime, the court can:

-- give you a supervision order for up to two years, which means that you will have to get support or treatment
+- Give you a supervision order for up to 2 years, which means you'll have to get support or treatment

 Trial of the facts